Nursing License Defense

-5. What can Robert Ernenwein, a Licensing Defense Attorney do for me?
+5. What can The Law Offices of Robert Ernenwein, PC., licensing defense attorneys do for me?

 Out team will defend you vigorously in the face of charges that threaten your license.
 We will make a powerful presentation that you ought not to lose your license, meet with licensing officials, conference with them, present documents and make solid arguments in mitigation and represent you at any and all disciplinary hearings.
 If necessary, we will represent you at trial before an administrative law judge.
 Our Torrance nursing license defense lawyers will do everything possible to make sure your vocation is not compromised by disciplinary action.